The TCC helps conserve & manage special lands for recreation & wildlife.

 What is Conservation Land?

 Fee-simple ownership.
 These properties are owned outright by either land trust organizations or government agencies whose missions include the protection of natural resources.
-For example, the US Forest Service, NH Fish and Game, NH Division of Forests and Lands, and NH Division of Parks and Recreation all own property in Tamworth that is considered to be conservation land.
-Private land trusts that own land in Tamworth include the Society for the Protection of New Hampshire Forests, Lakes Region Conservation Trust and Chocorua Lake Conservancy, among others.
+For example, the US Forest Service, NH Fish and Game, NH Division of Forests and Lands, NH Division of Parks and Recreation, and the Town of Tamworth all own property in Tamworth that is considered to be conservation land.
+Private land trusts that own land in Tamworth include the Society for the Protection of New Hampshire Forests, Lakes Region Conservation Trust, Green Mountain Conservation Group, and Chocorua Lake Conservancy, among others.

 Conservation Easement.
-In order to grasp what a conservation easement is, it helps to understand that land ownership consists as a bundle of separate rights.
-For example, a landowner could sell the mineral rights to a petroleum company while still keeping the property to use as a residence or business.
-Likewise, the landowner could grant a right-of-way across the property for use as a road or utility line.
+In order to grasp what a conservation easement is, it helps to understand that land ownership consists of a bundle of separate rights.
+For example, a landowner could sell the mineral rights to a petroleum company while still keeping their property to use as a residence or business.
+Likewise, the landowner could grant a right-of-way across the property for use for a road or utility line.
 In a conservation easement, the landowner is relinquishing certain rights of development and granting them to a land trust.
-In return, the land trust agrees to not exercise the rights and to monitor and defend the property against anyone who would assume to exercise the relinquished rights.
-This is a legally binding contract and extends to perpetuity.
+In return, the land trust agrees to not exercise the rights and to monitor and defend the property against anyone who tries to exercise the relinquished rights.
+This is a legally binding contract, usually publicly recorded in the Registry of Deeds, and usually extends in perpetuity.

 For more information on conservation easements, visit these pages: